-Leaders' actions influence and support positive whole-school cultures.
-The following actions were consistently observed in leaders across a number of high performing schools (Ofsted 2014).

-- The principal sets the tone, but all staff are engaged in ensuring high standards - Leaders set high expecations and enforce codes of conduct, are visible in classrooms, school corridors and grounds - $\bullet \ \ Leaders \ explain \ and \ enforce \ their \ expectations \ successfully \ to \ staff, \ pupils \ and \ parents$ - Behaviour logs and full records (data) are kept and analysed for trends - School behaviour data links directly with parent communication systems, notifying them daily with positive and negative occurances as well as homework for that day - Leaders know if and where low-level disruptions occurs and ensure that staff members are equipped to deal with it and keep parents informed - Students are clear that staff will deal with poor behaviour; they know who to report concerns to and are clear these will be followed up - Leaders have high expectations of behaviour and are consistent in dealing with disruptive pupils.
+- ble-school cultures.
+The following actions were consistently observed in leaders 2014). - aged in ensuring high standards - s of conduct, are visible in classrooms, school corridors and grounds - successfully to staff, pupils and parents - nd analysed for trends - communication systems, notifying them daily with positive and negative occurances ions occurs and ensure that staff members are equipped to deal with it and keep behaviour; they know who to report concerns to and are clear these will be followed d are consistent in dealing with disruptive pupils.